 Surgical and Other Procedures

-You may need surgery depending on the severity and type of your wrist fracture.
-Surgery may be necessary in the following situations:
+Your wrist fracture may require surgery depending on the severity and type.
+Wrist fracture surgery may be necessary in the following situations:

 - Bone misalignment